Octopus Ventures EIS Service

 Best known for managing Octopus Titan VCT, Octopus Ventures is one of the UK’s leading venture capital teams, and one of the largest in Europe.

-Octopus has now launched an EIS service.
-Predominantly invested by the Octopus Ventures team, the Octopus Ventures EIS Service will follow the same investment strategy as – and co-invest alongside – Octopus Titan VCT, the UK’s largest Venture Capital Trust.
+Octopus Ventures launched its EIS service, Octopus Ventures EIS Service, in November 2020, to follow the same investment strategy as – and co-invest alongside – Octopus Titan VCT, the UK’s largest Venture Capital Trust.

 The EIS Service applies a success-based ongoing charging structure investors might find appealing.

 Read important documents and then apply

-- New offer, from one of the largest and most respected venture capital teams in Europe
+- Invest alongside one of the largest and most respected venture capital teams in Europe

 - A history of backing some of the UK’s fastest-growing private technology companies

 - Backs innovative technology companies it believes capable of delivering up to a 10x return on initial investment

 - Octopus has a history of achieving high-profile exits such as Zoopla, SwiftKey, Graze, and Tails.com (some failures, too)

-- Investors should expect a portfolio of 10-15 companies (not guaranteed)
+- Investors should expect a portfolio of around 10-15 companies (not guaranteed)

 - Success-based charging structure aligned with investors’ interests